Yo (app)

 Yo was a social mobile application for iOS, Android, and formerly also Windows Phone.
-Initially, the application's only function was to send the user's friends the word "yo" as a text and audio notification, but it has since been updated to enable users to attach links and location to their "Yo"s.
+Initially, the application's only function was to send the user's friends the word "yo" as a text and audio notification, but was then updated to enable users to attach links and location to their "Yo"s.

 History

 Yo was created by Israeli developer Or Arbel in eight hours at the request of Moshe Hogeg, CEO of Mobli, who asked Arbel to design a single-button app to send a notification to his assistant or wife.
 It was launched on April Fools' Day 2014 for Android and iOS, though initially rejected by Apple for being too simple.
 The app was only shared with Mobli employees to start, however 20,000 people were using the app within the first month of release.
 The app was shared on the Product Hunt website, through which it exploded in popularity.
-Following a wide range of interest from investors, the app received USD$1 million in investment, including from Hogeg himself.
+Following a wide range of interest from investors, the app received US$1 million in investment, including from Hogeg himself.

 In July 2014 the app was also released for Windows Phone.
 The app was valued at between $5 and $10 million in the same month and received a further $1.5 million in funding.

-Arbel stated interest in expanding the app to include more functionality, including a possible feature which could be used by bloggers to send their followers a 'yo' with a link to the blog attached whenever they post an update; the feature has since been implemented.
+Arbel stated interest in expanding the app to include more functionality, including a possible feature which could be used by bloggers to send their followers a "yo" with a link to the blog attached whenever they post an update; the feature has since been implemented.
 The app's first content update was released in August 2014, adding extra functionality to it, including the ability to send web links and hashtags, and creating user profiles.

-On 20 June 2014, Isaiah Turner hacked the app, allowing him to retrieve any user's phone number and spam/spoof 'Yo's to any user.
+On 20 June 2014, Isaiah Turner hacked the app, allowing him to retrieve any user's phone number and spam or spoof "yos" to any user.
 After the exploit was fixed, Arbel hired him to work for the company.
-In October the same year, the app introduced functionality to enable users to send their location to other users.
+In October of the same year, the app introduced functionality to enable users to send their location to other users.

 In June 2015, Yo released the second version of their app with a number of new features.
 The user interface was updated to allow users to send photos or their location within 1 swipe and a tap from the home screen.
 The new version also enabled users to collect their friends into groups so that they could "Yo" a number of people with 1 tap.

 In 2016 the Yo company shut down.
 Arbel and other employees had since moved on to other jobs, and Arbel described the app as running on "autopilot".
 Arbel opened a Patreon account to continue funding maintenance of the app in 2018.